 Trains do create vibration, and if you live close enough to the tracks, you can probably feel it.
 However, there is a very large difference between the point at which a human feels vibration and the point at which vibration can cause damage to even the most fragile structures.

 The CREATE partners have measured vibration in the study area and found that some residences will experience an increase in vibration levels.
-Railroad maintenance techniques can reduce vibration impacts but will not eliminate this impact; therefore, offsetting benefits will be implemented in the community.
+Railroad maintenance techniques can reduce vibration impacts but will not eliminate this impact; therefore, offsetting benefits will be implemented.

-Questions regarding vibrations from ongoing railroad yard operations near the project area should be directed to the railroad operating the yard.
+Issues of vibrations from yard operations outside the project should be directed to the railroads operating the yards.

 Yes.
 Viaduct improvement work is included as part of the 75th St. CIP.
 Some of the work will include street resurfacing, drainage improvements, lighting replacement, sidewalk repair and ADA-compliant curb ramps.
 The project team will engage community members for additional input on where and when these improvements will be made.
 In future stages of the 75th St. CIP, some viaduct structures over city streets will also be replaced or rehabilitated.
 These structural improvements will be designed now but built in the future when additional funding is secured.